 Whitepaper: Benefits of Dairy Proteins in the Nutritional Support of Cancer Patients

-Oral nutritional supplements are Foods for Special Medical Purposes (FSMP) designed and developed according to strict guidelines to provide energy and nutrient dense solutions in liquid or powdered form.
-They are developed based on scientific and clinical evidence with the levels and sources of nutrients modified to meet the special requirements of the patient group.
+ONSs are Foods for Special Medical Purposes designed and developed according to strict guidelines to provide energy and nutrient-dense solutions in liquid or powdered form.
+ONSs are developed using scientific and clinical evidence to modify the levels and sources of nutrients to meet the special requirements of specific patient groups.

-In addition to the technical challenges (feasibility, nutritional validation, shelf-life stability), it is crucial to develop products that are well tolerated and accepted by consumers in order to improve the total nutritional intake.
+In addition to the usual technical challenges (feasibility, nutritional validation, shelf-life stability), to improve the total nutritional intake it is crucial to develop ONS products that are well tolerated and accepted by consumers.